 \section{Summary and Future Directions}

-In this paper, we considered settings in online resource allocation when resources are reusable.
-Focusing on the large capacity regime we proposed a new algorithm called Rank Based Allocation (\dpg), that is oblivious to the usage distributions.
-By developing a scheme to turn adaptive online algorithms into non-adaptive ones, and using a new LP free system for certifying competitiveness, we gave a randomized algorithm that achieves the best possible guarantee of $(1-1/e)$ for arbitrary usage distributions.
+We considered settings in online resource allocation when resources are reusable.
+Focusing on the large capacity regime, we proposed a new distribution oblivious algorithm called Rank Based Allocation (\dpg).
+By developing a scheme to turn realization dependent online algorithms into realization independent ones, and using a new LP free system for certifying competitiveness, we gave a randomized algorithm that achieves the best possible guarantee of $(1-1/e)$ for arbitrary usage distributions.
 To show this guarantee in the setting of online assortments we also developed a novel probability matching subroutine that gives us full control over the substitution behavior in assortments.
-These technical ingredients may be useful more broadly.
 Finally, we showed that the much simpler (and deterministic) \dpg\ algorithm also achieves the optimal guarantee of $(1-1/e)$ for online matching when the usage distributions are IFR (roughly speaking).

-A natural question that remains open for future work is whether there exists an algorithm that performs better than greedy when resources have unit capacity (the most general setting).
-In fact, many such questions remain open in the low capacity regime including the possibly more approachable setting of stochastic rewards that we drew a connection to.
-On the more technical side, it would be interesting to optimize the convergence rates for the asymptotic guarantees or show that a deterministic algorithm (like \dpg) is asymptotically $(1-1/e)$ for general usage distributions (beyond IFR).
-Finally, it would be interesting to see if our algorithmic and analytical framework can be fruitfully applied to other related settings\footnote{Recent works such as \cite{aouad2020online} and \cite{unkads} have demonstrated new applications of our framework}. { }
+{ A natural question that remains open for future work is whether there exists an algorithm that performs better than greedy when resources have unit capacity\footnote{Very recently, \cite{delong} (subsuming \cite{periodic}) made progress in the unit inventory setting for the special case of online matching with \emph{deterministic} and \emph{identical} usage durations i.e., when every matched resource is used for a fixed duration $d\geq 0$.} (the most general setting).
+In fact, many such questions remain open in the low capacity regime and in Appendix \ref{apx:connection} we shed some light on the difficulty of this problem by establishing a connection between a very special case of reusability and a long standing open problem in the setting of online matching with stochastic rewards.
+On the more technical side, it would be interesting to optimize the convergence rates for the asymptotic guarantees or to find a deterministic algorithm (like \dpg) is asymptotically $(1-1/e)$ for general usage distributions (beyond IFR).
+Finally, it would be interesting to see if our algorithmic and analytical framework can be fruitfully applied to other related settings\footnote{Recent works such as \cite{aouad2020online, manshadi2022online,unkads, pricing, osow} have demonstrated new applications of the LP free framework}.} { }

 \begin{APPENDICES}

 \appendixpage \startcontents[sections] \printcontents[sections]{l}{1}{ }

 {\Alph{section}\arabic{lemma}} {\Alph{section}\arabic{theorem}}